13 Jan Crew of mentors on call for contestants in 2020 Wisconsin Governor’s Biz Plan Contest

-Since its inception in 2004, more than 3,700 entries have been received and about $2.2 million in cash and in-kind services have been awarded.
-Contest categories are advanced manufacturing, business services, information technology and life sciences.
-Past finalists have launched companies that have raised $200 million in angel, venture, grants and venture debt over time – all while creating jobs and economic value for Wisconsin.
+Since its inception in 2004, more than 3,900 entries have been received and about $2.4 million in cash and in-kind services have been awarded.
+Contest categories are Advanced Manufacturing, Business Services, Information Technology and Life Sciences.
+About 77% of the finalists from 2012-2019 are still in business.

 Wisconsin residents 18 years old and older are eligible, as are teams from Wisconsin-based businesses and organizations.
 Businesses or teams from outside the state are also eligible to compete if they demonstrate intent to base their business in Wisconsin.
 Entrepreneurs may also enter multiple ideas, though each idea must be separate and distinct.